na-na-hi/renget/archive/hn3bd.md

 Characters: A list of minor and major characters that have been encountered in the story and have potential for development or mention in further story.
 List their names and how {{user}} knows the character.

-Events: a list of events that has happened in the story up until the latest chat entry.
+Events Today: a list of events that has happened in the story up until the latest chat entry.
 If a list previously exists, update it with new events.
 Don't leave any event out.
+Align the events with the chat history, making sure all events were recorded.
+Be more detailed when it comes to NSFW scenes.

 Scene: describe the scene {{user}} is currently in.
 Describe objects and characters (if applicable) that {{user}} can interact with, much like a Dungeon & Dragons GM would.